kim-x-nguyen/expenses-tracker/README.md

 ## Getting started

 Start by cloning the project and extract files.
-Then open bash or CLI and type
+Then open bash or CLI, navigate to the folder contains the project and type

 ```
 npm install